squidfunk/mkdocs-material/docs/customization.md

 ### Environment setup

 First, clone the repository for the edition you want to work on.
-Note that you need to be a member of [Insiders] to access its repository.
+If you want to clone the Insiders repository, you need to become a sponsor first to gain access.

   [Insiders]: insiders/index.md